 VDS in Coastal Waters

-In addition, if you’re kayaking down around Mobile, AL in Mobile Bay or any other coastal waters, the U.S. Coast Guard requires you to have a visual distress signaling (VDS) device between sunset and sunrise. e.g. flares or a flare gun.
+In addition, if you’re kayaking along any coastal waters, the U.S. Coast Guard requires you to have a visual distress signaling (VDS) device between sunset and sunrise. e.g. flares or a flare gun.

 Alabama kayak, canoe, and SUP rules fall under the jurisdiction of:

-- the Alabama Law Enforcement Agency – ALEA Boating Rules and Regulations section.
+- Alabama Law Enforcement Agency – ALEA Boating Rules and Regulations section.